kamyamah/kamyapersonal/questions.md

 Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques.
 Someone sending me a link and it garnering personal information to hack my account.
 Emails and phone text are also ways scammers can ger your information

+### Faculty Lecutres
+Checksums
+12 digit barcode
+Peanut butter Demo
+We don't have to see it know what it should be
+Add multiply by three top row and use last digit
+Add only
+10- the values give out
+Checksum algorithm used to find the barcode digit
+When computing a two dimensional check sum InstafaceFlix
+Decoding it backwards
+Keeping the last number for two dimensional
+There is a mistake in the third row because of the checksum And the in the first column and the third rows
+The intersection is where the error occurs
+Barcode: error dection
+Error correction: credit card
+Software download verification demo sha -256 encryption checksums
+Verify if your software was downloaded correctly

+Checksums are everywhere
+Cds dvds and harddrive
+Ethernet
+Deep space probes

+CRD1- University faculty lecture
+Improving collaboration
+To work together is collaboration
+2 or more people
+Same goal or purpose
+Why collaborate
+Develop skills for future skills for future careers Create better computing innovations
+Avoid bias in computing innovations
+Bias in computing
+Racist algorithm
+Uber lift
+Smiling faces
+When we have bias it doesn't work well for everyone
+Who collaborates on computing
+User developer
+Developer
+Client
+Key to have diverse perspective
+How will you gather input from representative samples Design and developing
+Investing
+Prototyping
+Testing
+breaking up small task into smaller pieces